zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

 **Show that Sandboxes are lightweight**

-This Step shows that creating sandboxes has little impact on resource usage such as disk space.
+This step shows that creating sandboxes has little impact on resource usage such as disk space.

 1. Download **SmartView.xlsx** file.